Kim Kardashian Pays Homage To Naomi Campbell After Being Criticized For Wearing The Model’s Past Looks

 Kim Kardashian subtly told her Instagram followers that she’s well aware of the Naomi Campbell comparisons.

-The reality star and entrepreneur has been spotted wearing multiple garments that were previously donned by the legendary supermodel.
-According to E!
-News,
+The reality star and entrepreneur has been spotted wearing multiple garments that were previously donned by the legendary supermodel, according to E!
+News.

-Kardashian took photos of herself wearing a multicolor dress draped in lace by Versace, which she wore when she accompanied her husband Kanye West to Chance the Rapper’s wedding.
+Kardashian took photos of herself wearing a multicolor dress draped in lace by Versace, which she wore when she accompanied her husband, Kanye West, to Chance the Rapper’s wedding.
 It turns out that Campbell rocked the dress on Versace’s runway in 1996.
-The Keeping Up with the Kardashians star also wore a leopard sheer catsuit from Azzedine Alaia, which Campbell modeled in the designer’s 1991-1992 show.
+The Keeping Up with the Kardashians star also wore a leopard print sheer catsuit from Azzedine Alaia, which Campbell modeled in the designer’s 1991-1992 show.

 The KKW Beauty creator posted her leopard look on her Instagram page to her 132 million followers.
-The look was instantly compared to the catwalk icon and Kardashian was criticized on Twitter by several users.
+The look was instantly compared to the catwalk icon, and Kardashian was criticized on Twitter by several users.

 “Once is an accident.
 Twice is a coincidence.
-Three times is a pattern,” tweeted one user, with a slideshow of Kardashian, dressed similarly to Campbell.
+Three times is a pattern,” tweeted one user alongside a slide show of Kardashian dressed similarly to Campbell.

-“YOU ARE NOT THE NEW NAOMI CAMPBELL DON’T COMPARE YOURSELF TO HER YOU’RE NOT ON HER LEVEL
+“YOU ARE NOT THE NEW NAOMI CAMPBELL DON’T COMPARE YOURSELF TO HER YOU’RE NOT ON HER LEVEL @KimKardashian,” another user tweeted.

-The comments online were presumably the reason for Kardashian addressing the Campbell comparisons on the photo-sharing app.
+The social media comments were presumably the reason for Kardashian recently addressing the Campbell comparisons on the photo-sharing app.
 She shared multiple pictures from the night of the “No Problems” rapper’s wedding, where she wore the colorful dress paired with a high ponytail.

 “Naomi Forever,” the makeup mogul captioned.